STUDY

 Sampling

-1. Sample: The part of the population selected for the research is known as a sample.
+1. Sample: A subset of the population selected for participation in a research study.

-2. Sample Size: The number of people in the selected sample is known as sample size.
+2. Sample Size: The number of individuals included in the sample.

-4. Sampling Technique: It refers to the technique or procedure used to select the members of the sample.
-There are various types of sampling techniques, as follows:
+4. Sampling Technique: The method or procedure used to select members of the sample.
+Various sampling techniques are employed depending on the nature and objectives of the research.

 TYPES OF SAMPLING